kubernetes/community/contributors/design-proposals/architecture.md

 [primary benefits](https://kubernetes.io/docs/whatisk8s/#why-containers) of deployment on modern cloud platforms, such as Kubernetes.

+API admission control may reject pods or add additional scheduling constraints to them, but Kubelet is the final arbiter of what pods can and cannot run on a given node, not the schedulers or DaemonSets.

 Kubelet also currently links in the [cAdvisor](https://github.com/google/cadvisor) resource monitoring agent.